grommet/grommet/src/js/components/Menu/README.md

 The values correspond to a side of the control.
 For instance, {left: 'left', top: 'bottom'} would align the left edges and the top of the drop down to the bottom of the control.
 At most one of left or right and one of top or bottom should be specified.
+Defaults to `{
+  "top": "top",
+  "left": "left"
+}`.

 ```
 {